 > Contact us to set up a pledge, or download our Pledge Form

 Many people choose to make a gift to the college with assets other than cash.
-The University of Colorado Foundation is happy to accept gifts of stocks, bonds, mutual funds, or other assets.
+We are happy to accept gifts of stocks, bonds, mutual funds, or other assets.

 > Learn more

 Corporate matching programs maximize the power of employee gifts to the college by doubling or in some cases tripling their impact.